Buckle up for the FTC disclosure ride here. The following article was last updated on Nov 22, 2024 ...

 These overly happy, fast talking wallet grabbers only extend their reach when you as a rider approach them with uncertainty about what you're after, namely protection from the unknown.
 A meager search for motorcycle insurance shows that even Google is over saturated with jargon marketing that underhandedly aims to draw your attention to shiny statements.
 Avoid this nonsense.

 Moreover, know that not only do insurance companies have their own rulebook, their individual agents have a personalized approach to it.
-Believe it or not, this is where the above bitterness finds it's sweet.
+Believe it or not, this is where the above bitterness finds its sweet.
 Let me just say that I wasn't hired to write any of what you're about to read.

 “Self awareness and the will to gather information is just about everything you need before you pick up the phone to call an insurance agent.”

 An experienced rider, one who truly loves his/her motorbike, keeps their receipts.
 That little Yamaha of mine now has a drilled out front brake rotor, fork brace, upgraded suspension, matched paint bikini fairing, smartphone mount, usb ports, bar end mirrors, heated grips, led signal and brake bulbs, brand new petcock, blade fuse panel and custom built passenger backrest.
 I'm sure the new owner appreciates all of it.
-Should this bike have ever been totaled under my watch, Allstate would pay not only the listed value of the bike but the complete price sum for each of it's installed upgrades.
+Should this bike have ever been totaled under my watch, Allstate would pay not only the listed value of the bike but the complete price sum for each of its installed upgrades.
 My point: Keep.
 Your.
 Receipts!

-As of this post, I'll confidently suggest that Lisa Littleton at Allstate provides more consideration with better pricing than anyone I've previously approached.
+As of this post, I'll confidently suggest that Allstate provides more consideration with better pricing than anyone I've previously approached.
 That doesn't guarantee that you'll get the same deal but odds are good.
 My history with Allstate is ten years deep, all of which include a bundled automotive and home owner's package which then led to discount pricing for motorcycle insurance.
 Because I'm married, over thirty and have a clear driving record, the cost to insure all four of our moto flock plummets to a very modest sum.
 The question now is, what happens when I file a claim and the insurance policy is put to practice?

 One day, I hit a deer.
 It sucked.
 The afterparty goes something like this ...

 After making certain that I'm okay, my friend and I scan my 2003 Suzuki Bandit GSF1200S with intense focus.
 The goal is to have a solid concept of the aftermath.
-I take maybe thirty to forty photos from numerous angles before calling Lisa.
-Of course, she's glad that I'm okay but then it's down to business.
+I take maybe thirty to forty photos from numerous angles before calling.
+Of course, they're glad that I'm okay but then it's down to business.
 I describe what happened, that a deer jumped out in front of me.
 That really is the truth of it.
 The article title states that "I hit a deer" but the details make my case.
 The deer doubled back, crossing my only option to maneuver and that's important.
 Wordings like this are scrutinized and questioned by others in the industry who aren't familiar with you as a customer.
 Always be clear about exactly what happened.

 Dealerships overcharge.
 It's a fact.
 Yes, a good mechanic is worth the money but you never see the mistakes they make and immediately remedy while working on your bike until it's added to your bill.
 Still, even the estimate is paid for by Allstate because my policy is for total coverage (take note), so if I take my bike to a dealership they're going to write things up based on brand new parts and hourly mechanic rates.
 Before selecting a dealership to take it too, I'm already worried that it's going to be totaled, forcing me to consider my next bike purchase throughout the ordeal.